EcocityAccounts/Glamuo-Engineering-Enterprise/site/content/products.md

 ---
-title: List your extra items for sale, community projects or trade.
+title: Tiny food is a flexible free app to help you buy better food at lower prices, and to allow farmers to sell direct at no cost.
 type: products
 page: /products.html
 image: /img/products/jumbotron.jpg
 heading: How the Tiny Food Works
 description: >-
-      Tiny Food is a resource to help us share what we might have for projects and share labor and ideas in completing those projects well.
+      Tiny Food prodives you with flexibility to list supermarket items and/or allow local farmers to log in and update their availabilities.
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg
       text: >
-        We seek to mentor young farmers to have a product ready for market, and assist them in managing their small business to success.
+        Tiny Food works to develop mentor-mentee relationships between experienced and new farmers to help small businesses to succeed.
 Please check the food hub page for your area or start one.
-You can contact us directly for questions.
+You can contact ( greg@scdhub.org ) us directly for questions.
-    - image: /img/illustrations/coffee-gear.svg
-      text: >
-        We support small, carefully curated selection of local food tastes and cooking suggestions for every experience level.
     - image: /img/illustrations/tutorials.svg
       text: >
         Love motivates us to work within our own communities.
 main:
-  heading: Great food, no compromises
+  heading: Great food, local food, natural farming techniques
   description: >
     We believe successful local farmers and knowledge of our local environments are essetially woven togeter.